dhrubapuc23/zen-juen.github.io/content/home/experience.md

     date_start: '2019-07-29'
     date_end: '2021-02-07'
     description: |2-
-        Involved in projects aimed at investigating the neurcognitive mechanisms of deception, under the supervision of Professor Annabel Chen and Dr. Dominique Makowski.
-Responsibilities include performing MRI screening on participants and cognitive assessments of executive functioning and working memory in experimental settings.
-Actively participated in literature review and survey construction of a lie scale to measure the dispositional trait of deception as well as neurophysiological (e.g., EEG, ECG), behavioural, and online data collection, pre-processing, analysis and manuscript writing.
+        Undertook projects investigating the neurocognitive mechanisms of deception, under the supervision of Professor Annabel Chen and Dr. Dominique Makowski.
+Actively participated in literature review and survey construction of a lie scale to measure the dispositional trait of deception as well as neurophysiological (e.g., electroencephalography, electrocardiogram, respiration, electrodermal activity, etc), behavioural, and online data collection, pre-processing, analysis and manuscript writing.
+Other responsibilities include performing MRI screening on participants, cognitive assessments of executive functioning and working memory in experimental settings, and handling other lab administrative matters.
   - title: Bachelor's Thesis
     company: University of Edinburgh
     company_url: ''
     company_logo: uoe
     location: United Kingdom
-    date_start: '2018-09-01'
+    date_start: '2018-05-01'
-    date_end: '2019-03-03'
+    date_end: '2019-04-03'
     description: |2-
-        Conducted a year-long empirical research to investigate mechanisms underlying flashbulb memories using an autobiographical implicit association test (aIAT), under the supervision of Professor Robert Logie.
+        Conducted a year-long empirical research into mechanisms underlying flashbulb memories using an autobiographical implicit association test (aIAT), under the supervision of Professor Robert Logie.
   - title: Mental Health Care Support Worker
     company: SLV.Global
     company_url: ''
     company_logo: slv
-    location: United Kingdom
+    location: Indonesia
     date_start: '2018-06-01'
     date_end: '2018-07-01'
     description: |2-
-        Worked at psychiatric facilities and special needs centres in Indonesia, Bali.
-Designed and implemented activities to improve psychological health outcomes of individuals with various mental health difficulties and neurological deficits (e.g., schizophrenia, down syndrome, autism and other intellectual disabilities).
+        Worked with a team of volunteers at psychiatric facilities and special needs centres in Bali (Indonesia), together with local mental health professionals.
+Designed, implemented and reviewed therapeutic activity sessions to improve psychological health outcomes of individuals with various mental health difficulties and neurological deficits (e.g., schizophrenia, down syndrome, autism and other intellectual disabilities).
   - title: Group Research Project
     company: University of Edinburgh
     company_url: ''